AI-Messiah/AndyMinimalScript/README.md

 *distrand – Distributed random number, takes no arguments.
 *secrand – Hardware generated random number, takes no arguments.

+This file contains characters that have been mistaken for formatting.

 The order of operations are.
 () - parentheses.
 ^ - exponents.